hasura/graphql-engine/manual/filestore/webhook.rst

     The headers ``X-Hasura-User-Id``, ``X-Hasura-User-Role`` and
     ``X-Hasura-Allowed-Roles`` are a Hasura platform feature to enable access control.
-To know more about it read here.
+To know more about it read :doc:`here <../gateway/session-middleware>`.

 Webhook response